wombleton/gitlaw-nz/acts/F/Financial Markets Authority Act 2011.md

     (9) The amount of any unpaid levy is recoverable in any court of competent jurisdiction as a debt due to the FMA, or to any other person prescribed for the purposes of this subsection, on behalf of the Crown.

-    (10) The FMA, or any other person prescribed for the purposes of this subsection, must ensure that each levy payment is paid into a Crown Bank Account and is separately accounted for.
+    (10) The FMA, or any other person prescribed for the purposes of this subsection, must ensure that---

+    *   (a) each levy payment is paid into a Crown Bank Account and is separately accounted for; or

+    *   (b) by the 20th day of the month after the month in which the FMA or other person receives a levy payment, the levy payment is paid into a Crown Bank Account.

+    Section 68(10): replaced, on 1 April 2014, by [section 71][233] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).

 ##### 69 FMA must consult about request for appropriation

-*   (1) The FMA must, before submitting a request to the Minister seeking an appropriation of public money for the following year, or any change to an appropriation for the current year, that relates to costs that are intended to be recovered by way of levies under [section 68][99], consult about that request with---
+*   (1) The FMA must, before submitting a request to the Minister seeking an appropriation of public money for the following year, or any change to an appropriation for the current year, that relates to costs that are intended to be recovered by way of levies under [section 68][102], consult about that request with---

     *   (a) the persons or organisations that the FMA considers are able to represent the views of those specified persons who are liable to pay a levy under that section; and